December

 We live in a society that highly values convenience and

-comfort -- but on Tinsel Day we ought to look carefully for many of
+comfort -- but on Tinsel Day we ought to look carefully for

 the allurements around us could be a sham, a show, of little worth.